Von Neumann Algebras of Thompson-like Groups from Cloning Systems II: On the structure of the inclusion

-In Section \ref{diverse}, we gave a table containing a plethora of examples of diverse $d$-ary cloning systems and hence instances where the inclusion $L(F_d) \subseteq L(\mathscr{T}_d(G_*))$ is irreducible and satisfies the weak asymptotic homomorphism property.
-In this section, we explore some examples of non-diverse $d$-ary cloning systems with respect to the property of irreducibility and the weak asymptotic homomorphism property.
-What we will see that it is possible for the inclusion $L(F_d) \subseteq L(\mathscr{T}_d(G_*))$ to be irreducible and satisfy the weak asymptotic homomorphism property, thereby showing that while diversity is an incredibly strong sufficient condition for these two properties, it is not a necessary condition.
-We will also see that it is possible for the inclusion $L(F_d) \subseteq L(\mathscr{T}_d(G_*))$ to have neither property.
+In Section \ref{diverse}, we gave a table containing a plethora of examples of diverse $d$-ary cloning systems and hence instances where the inclusion $L(F_d) \subseteq L(\mathscr{T}_d(G_*))$ satisfies the WAHP.
+In this section, we explore some examples of non-diverse $d$-ary cloning systems with respect to this property.
+What we will see is that it is possible for the inclusion $L(F_d) \subseteq L(\mathscr{T}_d(G_*))$ to satisfy the WAHP and for it not to, thereby showing that while diversity is an incredibly strong sufficient condition, it is not a necessary condition.

-As for a non-diverse $d$-ary cloning system producing an inclusion $L(F_d) \subseteq L(\mathscr{T}_d(G_*))$ which is irreducible but does not satisfy the weak asymptotic homomorphism property, we have already seen such an example when we looked at R{\"o}ver--Nekrashevych groups.
-We saw that as soon as a self-similar group $G$ contains the full reflection described in Section \ref{nekrashevych}, the $d$-ary cloning system cannot be diverse.
-In fact, we saw that the homeomorphism induced by the full reflection even normalizes $F_d$.
-This entails that the inclusion $L(F_d) \subseteq L(V_d(G))$ is non-singular and hence does not satisfy the weak asymptotic homomorphism property.
+As for a non-diverse $d$-ary cloning system producing an inclusion $L(F_d) \subseteq L(\mathscr{T}_d(G_*))$ does not satisfy the WAHP, we have already seen such an example when we looked at R{\"o}ver--Nekrashevych groups.
+We saw that as soon as a self-similar group $G$ contains the full reflection described in Section \ref{nekrashevych}, the $d$-ary cloning system cannot be diverse, and that the homeomorphism induced by the full reflection normalizes $F_d$.
+This entails that the inclusion $L(F_d) \subseteq L(V_d(G))$ is non-singular and hence does not satisfy the WAHP.
 But on the other hand, the inclusion $L([F_d,F_d]) \subseteq L(V_d(G))$ is irreducible and therefore $L(F_d) \subseteq L(V_d(G))$ is, too.
-It would be nice to produce an example for which we have irreducibility but not the weak asymptotic homomorphism property using the direct product example with monomorphisms.
+It would be nice to produce an example for which we have irreducibility but not the WAHP using the direct product example with monomorphisms.
 At the moment, however, it is unclear how to do this.

-Finally, there is the case of the inclusion $L(F_d) \subseteq L(\mathscr{T}_d(G_*))$ not being irreducible but satisying the weak asymptotic homomorphism property.
-As of yet, we do not know how to construct such a non-diverse $d$-ary cloning system giving rise to an inclusion with those desired properties.
-Again, we suspect that there should be such an example among the direct product examples with monomorphisms, as they have in the past served to furnish us with many interesting examples and non-examples.